|On this page|

 Determines whether the work items in this node’s partitions are sorted in ascending or descending order.

-This example demonstrates how to use the partition by attribute node in PDG/TOPs.
+This example file demonstrates how work items can be partition by specific attribute value(s).